JeroenAdam/skillmatrix/README.md

-This document is intended for Service Desk operators.
+The SD Skil Matrix document is intended for Service Desk operators.
 The intention is to help them develop their skillset managing IT environments.

 This repository contains the effort developing a Service Desk skill matrix of an unnamed client.